Alpha Software Blog

 • results vary

-AI can connect to APIs, but production systems need:
+AI can plug into APIs, but production systems require:

 • structured data